Moschato

 Moschato (Μοσχάτο) is a town and a suburb in the southwestern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Moschato-Tavros, of which it is the seat and a municipal unit.

 Geography

 Moschato is situated on the Phaleron Bay coast, east of the mouth of the river Cephissus.
 The municipal unit has an area of 2.325 km^{2}.
 It is 6 km southwest of Athens city centre and 3 km east of Piraeus.
 The southern end of the A1 motorway (Athens–Thessaloniki–Evzonoi) is in Moschato.
 Other important roads are Poseidonos Avenue along the coast and Peiraios Street in the north.
 The main squares of Moschato are Metamorfoseos Sotiros Square on Makrygianni Avenue, with the eponymous church, and Iroon Polytechneiou Square with the City Hall.

 Climate

 Moschato which is located in the Athens Riviera, has a hot semi-arid climate.
 It has mild winters and hot summers, with particularly warm summer nights.

+Climate data for Moschato 20 m a.s.l.